dtuthill/erdos_AU22_bristlecone/README.md

 ### Dataset Matching

-The three public datasets are combined using two nearest neighbor algorithms in [geomatch.ipnyb]()
+The three public datasets are combined using two nearest neighbor algorithms in [geomatch.ipnyb](erdos_AU22_bristlecone/Dataframe_creation/geomatch.ipynb).
+First all bike lanes features within 0.1 miles of an aadf countint point are matched.
+Then all collisions in Greater London are matched to counting points.
+This notebook outputs two new datasets:
+1. All collisions in Greater London from 2005-2018 with an associated aadf count (if matched) and bike lanes.
+2. All aadf counting points in Greater London with associated bike lanes.